Uberi/University-Notes/PHIL110A/PHIL110A.md

 This is done through **methodical doubt** - using skepticism to find at least one belief that cannot be doubted.
 When a belief cannot be doubted, it must be true.

-Descartes is a **dualist** - he believes there are two types of substances in the world:
+Descartes is a **mind-body dualist** - he believes there are two types of substances in the world:

 * **material** (things with time and space) - "res extensa" - extended in space and time.
 * **immaterial** (souls, minds, ideas) - "res cogitans" - not part of space and time.